Take Action Now to Save a 10,000-Year-Old Ancient Village Site

 Stone artifacts, hearths, dietary remains, and ritual features, which by good fortune survived 10,000 years of burial, are precious to scholars and all students of the human past.
 This evidence links New England inhabitants with distant North American peoples of the same period.

-The state’s unreleased archeological site report called the ancient village an "incredibly rare archeological discovery" that is "eligible for inclusion in the National Register of Historic Places".
+The state’s unreleased 164-page archeological report called the site an "incredibly rare archeological discovery" that is "eligible for inclusion in the National Register of Historic Places".
 The formal recommendation was to preserve the site.
-Native American groups have requested additional investigation and mitigation of impacts to the site.
-Yet, the public has been kept unaware.

-there are at least two hearths underground still waiting to be revealed and
+there are at least two hearths underground waiting to be revealed and

 It is also nearly certain that there are further features which have not yet been discovered as the testing interval for the site was too wide to reveal all prehistoric habitation loci.